Real-world social science with a focus on crime and criminal justice

 Our wide range of modules allows you to tailor the degree to your interests.

-You will receive a thorough grounding in social sciences, including sociology, social policy, economics and politics.
+You will receive a thorough grounding in social sciences and social policy.
 You'll also study the development of the criminal justice system and the welfare state.

-You'll study core modules designed specifically for this course and choose from a wide selection of optional modules developed specially by the Department, or choose from a wider range offered by other departments such as Politics or Sociology.
+You'll study core modules designed specifically for this course and choose from a wide selection of optional modules developed specially by the School for Business and Society.

-In your first year you'll study a range of core modules that give you a broad introduction to a range of applied social science, with specialist study introduced as part of the modules Introducing Criminal Justice and Crime and Society.
+In your first year you'll study a range of core modules that give you a broad introduction to criminal justice and social policy.
+You will also take a module which will equip you with a range of academic skills to be successful at university.

 In addition to the above you will also need to complete our online Academic Integrity module.